 If you prefer a square, fold the points in toward the center.
 You’ll need a very thin dough to pull off that shape, but it’s a nice variation.

 Lay them out on a sheet pan.
 They won’t rise much so you can lay them close to one another.
-Let them sit for at least fifteen minutes to relax any activated gluten that may have developed.
+Let them sit for at least half an hour to relax any activated gluten that may have developed.
 This will prevent shrinkage and even further decrease the risk of opening.
 Meanwhile, preheat your oven to 350 degrees Fahrenheit.

 Bake 10-20 minutes depending on size, until they’re golden brown.
 Cool them on a rack and serve.
 Or, roll them in powdered sugar and then serve, if you’re really hard-core.